 Having a tooth extracted is seldom preferable to other restorative efforts such as root canal therapy

-Your dentist in Upland may recommend an extraction under any of the following situations:
+Your dentist may recommend an extraction under an of the following situations:

 • Dental trauma